cripplet/btc-cdn/PROTOCOL.md

 Goals
 ----

-* utilize the 40 bytes alloted to each BTC transaction using the OP_RETURN script
+* utilize the 40 bytes alloted to each BTC transaction using the `OP_RETURN` script
 * allow storage of arbitrarily large data

-VERSION 0.1.1
+VERSION 0.2
 ----

-The 40 bytes of the OP_RETURN metadata is split accordingly:
+The 40 bytes of the `OP_RETURN` metadata is split accordingly:

 ```
 ---------------